orbitalapi/orbital/voyager/README.md

 Instead, the web app is built in parallel to the main java app.

-Our docker build combines the two (see `Dockerfile`), and configrures the spring boot app to serve from `opt/service/webapp`
+Our docker build combines the two (see `Dockerfile`), and configures the spring boot app to serve from `opt/service/webapp`